lucabinotti/ReMarkableOfflineAPI/README.md

     # Download only bookmarked files that have been modified since the last backup
     base_path = "/path/to/save/files"
     rm.download_changes(base_path, filter_fn=filters.bookmarked)

+    # Save the session state to ensure the latest changes are tracked for future runs
+    rm.save_session()
 else:
     print("Device is not connected.")
 ```